khulnasoft/readyapi.js/packages/scalar_fastapi/README.md

 ## Usage

-FastAPI makes it super easy to enable scalar with their out of the box OpenAPI support
+FastAPI makes it super easy to enable readyapi with their out of the box OpenAPI support

 ```python
 from fastapi import FastAPI